robsontenorio/vue-api-query/README.md

 ## Define a base model

 Your base model should extend from `vue-api-query` Model.
-Use base models is good pratice in order to abstract configurations from your domain models.
+Use base models is good practice in order to abstract configurations from your domain models.

 **models/Model.js**